Home

 5 630°F down to 194°F

-Let glass cool to room temperature before removing from fusing glass kiln.
+Let plate cool to room temperature before removing from fusing glass kiln.

 The plate should now be gently slumped as per the photo.

-Using a lighter colored glass base along with contrasting glass powder and glass stringers will produce more striking results.
+Using a lighter colored base along with contrasting powder and stringers will produce more striking results.

-Return From Fused Glass Powder To Glass Fusing Projects
+Return From Fused Glass Powder Plate To Glass Fusing Projects